-Have you been thinking about setting up a company in Ireland, but aren’t sure of the setup costs involved in registering a Limited Company?
+Are you considering a company in Ireland but need clarification on the setup costs?
 Or are you considering changing from a sole trader to a Limited Company?
-If so, here is some information and guidance on the cost to set up a company in Ireland.
+Here is some information and guidance on the cost of setting up a company in Ireland.

-We understand that when you’re starting out in business, you may be bootstrapping and keeping costs down wherever possible, so this guide will take you through each part of the company formation process and where we recommend that you save or spend your money.
+When starting in business, you may be bootstrapping and keeping costs down wherever possible.
+This guide will take you through each part of the company formation process and where we recommend that you save or spend your money.

 How much does company registration cost in Ireland?